-The Student Applicants:
+The Student Applicants Must:

-- Must apply between September and January of the year in which they are taking their GCSEs / National 5 exams. - Must be of 'good' academic ability.
-We set no academic pass mark but, typically, successful applicants are predicted to get a mix of grades 9-6 at GCSE (or equivalent) and are likely to go on to get similar grades at A level / Scottish Advanced Higher. - Must have a strong practical ability to conduct hands-on projects and be able to apply the knowledge they gain in STEM lessons in a real-world context. - Must be genuinely interested in a future career in engineering and/or technical design, to be pursued after A levels / Highers either through university study or through a higher-level apprenticeship. - Must be taking GCSE / National 5 subjects necessary for such a career and plan to study relevant A levels / Highers (including Maths) at your school, or another school/college affiliated to Arkwright Engineering Scholarships (Arkwright does not support students who leave school / college at 16). - Must show signs of future leadership potential.
+- apply between September and November of the year in which they are taking their GCSEs / National 5 exams and ensure they have set aside enough time to work on their application and not rush it - be of 'good' academic ability.
+We set no academic pass mark but, typically, successful applicants are predicted to get a mix of grades 9-6 at GCSE (or equivalent) and are likely to go on to get similar grades at A level / Scottish Advanced Higher. - have a strong practical ability to conduct hands-on projects and be able to apply the knowledge they gain in STEM lessons in a real-world context. - be genuinely interested in a future career in engineering and/or technical design, to be pursued after A levels / Highers either through university study or through a higher-level apprenticeship. - be certain that their studies will lead to acceptance by their chosen University or Higher Degree Apprenticeship provider for them to study Engineering.
+(Arkwright does not support students who leave school / college at 16).